grafana/integration-sample-apps/sample-apps/aerospike/README.md

 # Aerospike Community edition sample app

 This sample application creates an Ubuntu VM integrated with Alloy for metric and log collection.
-This sample app utilizes cloud-init and Make commands to facilitate the setup, configuration, and monitoring of `Aerospike Community Edition` using the `aerospike-prometheus-exporter`.
+This sample app utilizes cloud-init and Make commands to facilitate the setup, configuration, and monitoring of [Aerospike Community Edition](https://aerospike.com/products/database/) using the [aerospike-prometheus-exporter](https://github.com/aerospike/aerospike-prometheus-exporter/).

 ## Prerequisites